gwendalminguy/versify/README.md

 **2. Setting a virtual environment**

-Setting a virtual environment is necessary before installing the requirements.
+Setting a virtual environment is necessary before installing the requirements, and must be done at the root of the Versify directory.
 This will prevent from installing libraries globally, to avoid potential conflicts.
 It will also help ensure each library is installed with the right version.
-Setting a virtual environment can be achieved using the following commands at the root of the Versify directory:
+Setting a virtual environment can be achieved using the following commands:

 ```
+$ cd versify/
 $ python3 -m venv venv
 $ source venv/bin/activate
 ```